-However, answering the question as to whether CBD is legal is not that straightforward.
-You see, it’s all down to origins and whether the CBD is from one of two sources: hemp with low levels of THC or other forms of cannabis with high levels of THC.
+However, answering the question as to whether CBD hemp oil is legal is not that straightforward.
+You see, in the end it’s all down to origins and depends on whether the CBD is from one of two sources: hemp with low levels of THC or other forms of cannabis with high levels of THC.

-If CBD oil is made from the cannabis hemp plant most countries class it as legal.
-If it’s from derived from other strains of cannabis with higher levels of THC above (0.3%) then some countries class it as illegal.
-Fundamentally, it all relies on how much THC is within the CBD product, THC is illegal because of its psychoactive properties.
-And herein lies the confusion.
+If CBD oil is made from the cannabis hemp plant, most countries class cbd hemp oil legal.
+However, if it’s from derived from other strains of cannabis with higher levels of THC above (0.3%), some countries class it as illegal.
+Fundamentally, it all relies on how much THC is found within the CBD product.

-When the word ‘cannabis’ is used, people instantly think of it as an illegal substance.
+When using the word cannabis, people instantly think of it as an illegal substance.
 Yet, the cannabis hemp plant is rich in CBD which is non- psychoactive and only has trace amounts of THC (0.3%).
-CBD is a different compound to THC all together.
-To understand this, let’s explore what CBD is and how it fundamentally differs from Cannabis with high levels of THC and hemp.
+CBD is a totally different compound to THC in all aspects.

 What is CBD and where does it come from?

 Here at Endoca, our CBD (or cannabidiol) comes from hemp - a type of cannabis plant (cannabis sativa).
 Within cannabis plants there are hundreds of natural compounds, known as cannabinoids.
 And CBD is one of them.

 We believe that when CBD is extracted from hemp, it has lots of great benefits.
 It is completely non-psychotropic so it’s impossible to feel ‘high’ from taking it.

 Is hemp oil legal?